HereAround/oscar-website/getting-started/to-be-sorted.md

 ### Getting a GAP prompt

-If you are a GAP user and have installed loaded OSCAR in a Julia session as described above, you can at any time switch back and forth between the Julia prompt and a GAP prompt, by using the command `GAP.prompt()`:
+If you are a GAP user and have started OSCAR in a Julia session, you can at any time switch back and forth between the Julia prompt and a GAP prompt, by using the command `GAP.prompt()`:

 <pre>